Call for Abstracts: “The ambivalence of emergent technologies: Malevolent creativity and civil security”

 TATuP recognizes its responsibilities in upholding ethical standards and pursues best practices in scholarly publishing.
 TATuP supports the recommendations of the German Research Foundation (DFG) regarding „Leitlinien zur Sicherung guter wissenschaftlicher Praxis“ (Kodex) 2019.
-TATuP also fully supports the Core Practices developed by the Committee on Publication Ethics (COPE).
+TATuP also fully supports the Core Practices developed by the Committee on Publication Ethics (COPE), and since March 2023, TATuP is a member of COPE.

 In this statement, TATuP provides basic information about the journal and outlines its principles of expected ethical behavior.
+It is consistent with COPE guidelines.
 The following list of tasks and responsibilities of the members of the editorial and scientific advisory boards, the editorial team, “Special Topic” editors, authors, peer reviewers and publishing house is intended to give a broad overview; it is not exhaustive.
-It is consistent with COPE guidelines and the wording is partly based on Elsevier’s Publishing Ethics policy.

 Name of the journal